-For an example of using an OTSPolicy see "Example Use of an OTSPolicy" on page 45 below.
+For an example of using an OTSPolicy see "Example Use of an OTSPolicy" on page 32 below.

+The two NonTxTargetPolicy values

+not of a transaction.

-The two NonTxTargetPolicy values where the target of have any OTSPo INVALID_TRANSA vior for a client that invokes on an object within a transaction object has the FORBIDS OTSPolicy (or where the object does not licy, since FORBIDS is the default) is for the CTION exception to be raised.
-This behavior can be altered with EPOlicy.
-The policy values and their meanings are: PREVENT The invocation is prevented from proceeding and the INVALID_TRANSACTION system exception is raised.
-This is the default behavior PERMIT The invocation proceeds but the target object is not invoked within the context of the transaction.
+The default behavior for a client that invokes on an object within a transaction where the target object has the FORBIDS OTSPOlicy (or where the object does not have any OTSPOlicy, since FORBIDS is the default) is for the INVALID_TRANSACTION exception to be raised.
+This behavior can be altered with the NonTxTargetPolicy.
+The policy values and their meanings are:

+- PREVENT The invocation is prevented from proceeding and the INVALID_TRANSACTION system exception is raised.
+This is the default behavior - PERMIT The invocation proceeds but the target object is not invoked within the context of the transaction.
 This satisfies the target object's requirements and allows the client to make invocations on non-transactional objects within a transaction.

-Setting the policies As with all client policies, there are four ways in which they may be set: Using configuration.
-For the NonTxTargetPolicy the variable to set is policies:non_tx_target_policy.
+Setting the policies

+As with all client policies, there are four ways in which they may be set:

+- Using configuration.
+For the NonTxTargetPolicy the variable to set is policies:non_tx_target_policy. - 2.
 Set the policy on the ORB using the CORBA::PolicyManager interface.

-Set the policy for the current invocation using the CORBA::PolicyCurrent interface.
-Set the policy on the target object using the CORBA::PolicyCurrent interface.
+- 3. Set the policy for the current invocation using the CORBA::PolicyCurrent interface. - 4.
 Set the policy on the target object using the CORBA::Object::set_policy_overrides() operation.

 For more information on client policies see the chapter "Using Policies" in the CORBA Programmer's Guide.
-For an example of using a NonTxTargetPolicy see "Example Use of a NonTxTargetPolicy" on page 47 below.
+For an example of using a NonTxTargetPolicy see "Example Use of a NonTxTargetPolicy" on page 34 below.

 Note that since the default OTSPolicy is FORBIDS, using the PREVENT NonTxTargetPolicy could result in previously working code becoming unworkable due to invocations been denied.
-The PREVENT policy should be
+The PREVENT policy should be used with care.

-The three InvocationPolicy values 5, of which transaction model (shared or unshared) that an one using the InvocationPolicy.
-This has three values: SHARED The target object supports only shared transactions.
+The three InvocationPolicy values

+Finally, the choice of which transaction model (shared or unshared) that an object supports is done using the InvocationPolicy.
+This has three values:

+SHARED The target object supports only shared transactions.
 This is the default.
 An asynchronous invocation results in the TRANSACTION_MODE system exception being raised.
 UNSHARED The target object supports only unshared transactions.
 A synchronous invocation results in the TRANSACTION_MODE system exception begin raised.
-EITHER The target object supports both shared and unshared transactions. combination with the ARED and EITHER InvocationPolicies cannot be used in the FORBIDS and ADAPTS OTSPolicies.
-Attempting to create a licy combinations results in the

-PortableServer::InvalidPolicy exception being raised.
+EITHER The target object supports both shared and unshared transactions.

+Note that the UNSHARED and EITHER InvocationPolicies cannot be used in combination with the FORBIDS and ADAPTS OTSPOlicies.
+Attempting to create a POA with these policy combinations results in the PortableServer::InvalidPolicy exception being raised.